Google's exact match close variants expand again: Now include same meaning variations - Search Engine Land

 This is also largely aimed at advertisers that aren’t doing a lot of keyword prospecting with broad match or broad match modified.
 And, of course, more clicks means more revenue for Google.

-Another way to look at it is flipping the campaign set up and management process on it’s head a bit.
+Another way to look at it is that it is flipping the campaign setup and management process on its head a bit.
 Advertisers will spend less time creating exhaustive keyword lists up front and more time mining search term reports for new and negative keywords once the campaign gains traction.
 This isn’t a new trend, but we are coming closer to the peak.

 This change to close variants does not apply to broad, broad match modifier or phrase match keywords.
 For example, a search for “cheap camping in yosemite” will not show an ad for the keyword “cheap campsites in yosemite.”
 So perhaps phrase match is the new exact match.